guspatagonico/gs-geocode-csv/README.md

-# KartonSec Geocode Processor
+# GS Geocode Processor

-KartonSec Geocode Processor is a high-performance geocoding tool built with the [Bun](https://bun.sh/) runtime.
+GS Geocode Processor is a high-performance geocoding tool built with the [Bun](https://bun.sh/) runtime.
 It efficiently processes geocoding tasks by reading addresses from a CSV file, sending them to a geocoding API, and writing the results back to an output CSV file.
 Leveraging Bun's speed and modern features, this tool is optimized for performance and developer experience.

 ## Features